Governance of Migrant Integration in Luxembourg

 þ Integration Law

-The Law of 16 December 2008 on the reception and integration of foreigners established the Luxembourg Reception and Integration Agency (OLAI) which main role is to implement national strategies on integration and anti-discrimination and develop related action plans.
+The Law of 16 December 2008 on the reception and integration of foreigners established the former Luxembourg Reception and Integration Agency (OLAI) for which the main role was to implement national strategies on integration and anti-discrimination and develop related action plans.
 The Law also established a voluntary integration contract (between the state and the newcomer) of maximum 2 years and regulates its functioning.
+The Law of 4 December 2019 modified the 2008 law, creating the new National Reception Office (ONA), under the Ministry of Foreign Affairs and Immigration, which is now responsible for the reception and housing of asylum seekers.
+The 2019 law also created a new department of integration in the Ministry of Family Affairs, Integration and the Greater Region, which will be responsible for integration policy.

 þ Nationality Law